 How to Get a Vermont Commercial Real Estate License?

 To sell commercial real estate in Vermont, a standard Salesperson or Broker license is all that you need.
 There is no specific “commercial real estate license”.
-If you wish to take on a career selling specifically commercial real estate, choose a broker that handles the types of deals that you want to be a part of.
+If you wish to take on a career selling specifically commercial real estate, find real estate brokers you can work with that specialize in commercial properties.

 Are There any Real Estate Jobs Open Around Me?